rstudio/renv/tests/testthat/_snaps/install.md

       	OK [copied cache in XXXX seconds]
       Installed 1 package in XXXX seconds.

-      The following package(s) have been updated:
+      The following loaded package(s) have been updated:

       - bread

-      Restart your R session to use the newly installed packages.
+      Restart your R session to use the new versions.

 # install reports on packages about to be installed